Game of Change: Legacy

 The 50th anniversary of the Game of Change was marked with a number of commemorative events.
 On December 15, 2012, Mississippi State visited Loyola for the teams' first meeting since the 1963 tournament.
 With surviving players from both of the historic teams present, Loyola won by a score of 59–51.
 On July 10–11, 2013, members of the 1962–63 Loyola team reunited for a two-day trip to Washington, D.C.
 On the first day, they toured the Capitol Building and met privately with Senator Dick Durbin and House Minority Leader Nancy Pelosi, and on the second day, they met with President Barack Obama in the Oval Office.
 On November 24, 2013, the 1962–63 Loyola team was inducted into the National Collegiate Basketball Hall of Fame, the first time an entire team was inducted collectively.
 The team was also inducted into the Chicagoland Sports Hall of Fame on September 18, 2013.

+The 1962–63 Loyola Ramblers are often overlooked, or overshadowed by the 1965–66 Texas Western Miners, who won the 1966 NCAA championship with an all-black starting lineup over an all-white Kentucky team.
+The Miners' story gained prominence after the 2006 release of the film Glory Road, a dramatic retelling of the 1965–66 season and championship game.
+Jerald Harkness, a filmmaker and son of Loyola player Jerry Harkness, had pitched movie studios in the early 2000s on a dramatization of the 1962–63 Loyola Ramblers, but was turned down as Glory Road was already in production.
+Harkness went on to produce the documentary film Game of Change, which was released in 2008.
+The game is also memorialized in several books.

 The overall significance of the Game of Change to the civil rights movement has been debated.
-The 1962–63 Loyola Ramblers are often overlooked, or overshadowed by the 1965–66 Texas Western Miners, who won the 1966 NCAA championship with an all-black starting lineup over an all-white Kentucky team.
 In a 2018 opinion piece for The Washington Post, Kevin Blackistone argues that the game did not actually bring about much change.
-Blackistone points to significant setbacks that the movement faced in Mississippi after the game, such as the murder of Vernon Dahmer and the shooting of James Meredith at the March Against Fear, and suggests that the modern narrative of the game is more of an urban legend than a truthful retelling.
+Blackistone points to significant setbacks that the movement faced in Mississippi after the game, such as the murder of Vernon Dahmer and the shooting of James Meredith at the March Against Fear, and suggests that the modern narrative of celebrating the game serves to whitewash history instead of preserving it.
 In a response letter to the editor, journalist Charles Paikert contends that, although the game did not cause sudden major change to ongoing racial tensions in the South, it did show that white athletes and students rejected the unwritten rule against interracial sports competitions.
 He further writes that the national publicity garnered by Loyola's championship run was a "big deal" in 1963.